MOonRails/MOTransportBridge/README.md

 python moonrailsbridge.py

 # Stopping on Windows
 On some environments Ctrl+C might not stop the application.
-Try Ctrl+Break or Ctrl+Pause combo then.
+Try Ctrl+Pause/Break combo then.

 # TODO
 - Minimize global variables usage